-3 Lowell Farms has four 5-year extension options and one 2-year extension option.
+4 Lowell Farms has two 10-year extension options.

 Prior to the Business Combination, the Company engaged in the acquisition, exploration and development of properties prospective for rare earth metals in Zimbabwe.
 In October 2018, the Company sold all of its exploration property interests in Zimbabwe and had no commercial operations or operating revenues at the time of the Business Combination.